hahnyuan/LLM-Viewer/README.md

 We invite you to read our paper [LLM Inference Unveiled: Survey and Roofline Model Insights](https://arxiv.org/pdf/2402.16363.pdf).
 In this paper, we provide a comprehensive analysis of the latest advancements in efficient LLM inference using LLM-Viewer.

-This ongoing project will be daily updated to add new features.
-Here is the TODO list:
+This ongoing project will be daily updated.
+TODO list:
 - Expand hardware platform compatibility and allow manual configuration of hardware parameters.
 - Increase support for more LLMs and enable manual configuration of model graphs.